-- Only 10% of the number of the geographical area between the border line (also including the border line) and the 6 km line itself inside the neighbouring country may be interfered by higher field strength than the trigger field strength value given for the border line in the main text above at a height of 3 m above ground: - Only 10% of the number of the geographical area between the 6 km (including also the 6 km line) and 12 km line inside the neighbouring country may be interfered by higher field strength than the trigger field strength value given for the 6 km line in the main text above at a height of 3 m above ground;
+- Only 10% of the number of geographical area pixels between the border line (including the border line) and the 6 km line itself inside the neighbouring country may be interfered by higher field strength than the trigger field strength value given for the border line in the main text above at a height of 3 m above ground. - Only 10% of the number of geographical area pixels between the 6 km (including the 6 km line) and 12 km line inside the neighbouring country may be interfered by a higher field strength than the trigger field strength value given for the 6 km line in the main text above at a height of 3 m above ground.